open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 eopa bench -b ./policy-bundle -i input.json 'data.authz.allow'
 ```

-To run benchmarks against a running Enterprise OPA server to evaluate
+To run benchmarks against a running EOPA server to evaluate
 server overhead use the –e2e flag.
 To enable more detailed analysis use
 the –metrics and –benchmem flags.